 The Board is a Key Part of the Solution to Inadequate Cybersecurity

 The survey identifies significant issues with cybersecurity awareness on the part of Canadian boards.
-43% of Canadian boards are unable to report proper numbers on their organization’s cybersecurity effectiveness, where only 24% of global boards cannot report these numbers.
-Both spend and board reporting represent almost 20% gaps between Canada and the rest of the world, a fact which is glaring and unacceptable given the significant threats of business disruption and regulatory issues that a cybersecurity breach entails.
+43% of Canadian boards cannot report correct numbers on their organization’s cybersecurity effectiveness, where only 24% of global boards cannot report these numbers.
+Both spend, and board reporting represent almost 20% gaps between Canada and the rest of the world, which is glaring and unacceptable given the significant threats of business disruption and regulatory issues that a cybersecurity breach entails.

 One of a board’s primary functions as a governance body is risk management, and this is a significant risk that is currently not being managed in Canadian boardrooms.
 The report based on the survey examines how board involvement can improve an organization’s cybersecurity posture.

 The problem is not that board members do not recognize the threat; they do.
-According to Mike Maddison, Advisory Cybersecurity Leader for EY EMEIA, the problem is that they find there is an inability to properly articulate what the issues are and how to execute on them.
+According to Mike Maddison, Advisory Cybersecurity Leader for EY EMEIA, the problem is that they find an inability to properly articulate what the issues are and how to execute them.